 Dent Harrison arrived in Montreal as a young man of about 201 in 18892.
 From a humble family, his immediate ancestors worked in the coal pits tending or driving engines.
 And yet, by 1919, Dent Harrison was well established in the bread-making business: A master baker, he participated in community life in Westmount and the City of Montreal.

-An article about POM Bakery has more information about the development of his bakery businesses in Montreal.
+An article about POM Bakery on page 9 of "The Westmount Historian" September 2009 has more information about the development of his bakery businesses in Montreal.

 More information about Dent Harrison's youth.